MRCIEU/BIOMAP_ad_ewas/README.md

 # 3b.
 EWAS adjusting for cell counts
 Please run script conventional-ewas-AD-cc.R in this repository (https://github.com/MRCIEU/BIOMAP_ad_ewas/blob/main/scripts/conventional-ewas-AD-cc.R)

+If you get an error along the lines of the model being singular, it's likely due to cell count proportions.
+Simply remove one of the cell counts like this: covariates <- covariates[!covariates=="Baso"]

 In the output file names at the start of the script, please add you cohort name in place of [cohort_name]

 This script will produce the following 5 output files that you need to send to us: